Link Search Menu Expand Document

 Hotspot is supported, but with the following requirements:

-• the hostspot can run only on a physical interface or on a VLAN interface
+• the hotspot can run only on a physical interface

 To ensure hotspot functionality, the MAC address of the interface on the master node where the hotspot is configured will be copied to the corresponding interface on the backup node during failover.
+When the backup node becomes the master, it will use the MAC address of the primary node for that interface: this is the reason why the Hotspot can be used only on a physical interface.
 Also note that active sessions, which are saved in RAM, will be lost during a switchover, so the clients will need to re-authenticate if auto-login is disabled.

 Check remote requirements